Chapter 4: Administering meds

 3. Put on medical gloves.

-4. Look inside the mouth to ensure it is clean and moist.
+4. Look inside the person’s mouth to ensure it is clean and moist.
 If not, provide mouth care (as described in Chapter 1 of Module 6).

 Steps for administering medication under the tongue

-1. If using a tablet or pill, place the tablet under the tongue.
+Click the arrows to view.1.
+If using a dissolvable tablet or pill, place it under the tongue.